puppetlabs/education-builds/README.markdown

 ## Packer
 Packer scripts are provided in the `packer` directory.
 These depend on vmware fusion and the ovftool post-processor plugin from here: https://github.com/iancmcc/packer-post-processor-ovftool

+Installing the post-processors can be a little tricky, if there are errors, go through all of the repos in gocode/src and do a `git pull` to make sure they're all up to date:

+    for d in ~/gocode/src/*/*/*; do cd $d; git pull;done

 The common configuration options have been set up in educationbase.json and vm specific variables are set in VMNAME.json After the base VM is provisioned according to the settings in VMNAME.json, the bootstrap can be applied using educationbuild.json.

 First create a base VM without any bootstrap applied:
 - `packer build -var-file=student.json educationbase.json`

+**There is a VMware bug related to timezones, which needs to be fixed by adding the following line to the .vmx file of the base VM.**

+    rtc.diffFromUTC=0

 To initiate a packer build of the student vm on the base vm:
 - `packer build -var-file=student.json educationbuild.json`